 - Times Higher Education evaluations are based on research and teaching excellence

-UC Irvine ranked first among U.S. universities under 50 years old – and fifth worldwide – in a report released today by Times Higher Education.
-It’s the second consecutive year that the campus has ranked in the top five.
+UC Irvine ranked first among U.S. universities under 50 years old – and seventh worldwide – in a report released April 30 by Times Higher Education.
+UC Irvine has been the top U.S. university and in the top 10 worldwide each year since the THE’s “100 Under 50” rankings were introduced three years ago.
 UC Irvine will celebrate its 50th anniversary in 2015 and is the youngest institution in the prestigious Association of American Universities.

-Performance benchmarks used in the ranking included research and the teaching environment.
-Special attention was paid to international collaboration, citations of campus research by other scientists, and the degree to which research has spawned technical innovation.
+Performance benchmarks used in the prestigious Britain-based rankings included research and the teaching environment.
+Special attention was paid to international collaboration, citations of campus research by other scientists and the degree to which research has spawned technical innovation.